mdxtoc/qtpi/docs/ownership.md

 	You and I know what we mean by *hd* and *tl*, by *fst* and *snd*.
 But these are library functions: the interpreter doesn't understand them.
 Even though it knows from type information that given  *qs: qbit list*, *hd qs* will deliver a qbit, it doesn't know which one of the list it will get.
 And even we don't know much about *hd (rev qs)*.

-	In the (possibly near) future it will be possible to take tuples and lists apart using pattern-matching, which the interpreter does understand.
+	Pattern matching softens the blow of this restriction.

+  * **Match expressions can't take apart argument lists of qbits**

+	This is a stunner.
+A process can take an argument which is a list of qbits (or a list of values containing qbits, same difference).
+Match *processes* can look at the list and branch according to its contents,and that's a nice tree-shaped execution structure, so that's ok.
+Match *expressions* cause too many problems, especially if you try to match against a match expression ... (etc.), because you get a dag-shaped execution diagram.

 The first two restrictions make the resource-checking algorithm simpler.
-The third is essential.
-I haven't proposed a typing restriction which prevents tuples and lists containing qbits since it appears to be unnecessary and seems to be very restrictive.
+The third is essential.I haven't imposed a restriction which entirely prevents tuples and lists containing qbits since it appears to be unnecessary and would be very restrictive.

-It might seem reasonable to ban qbit-valued conditional expressions: they decrease the accuracy of resource-checking and can cause spurious cloning errors.
-But examples like
+It might seem reasonable to ban qbit-valued conditional and match expressions: they decrease the accuracy of resource-checking and can cause spurious cloning errors.
+A ban remains a possibility.
+Some uses are outlawed, such as

+		c ! if a=0 then q1 else q2 fi

+Others are harmless, such as

 		if a=0 then q1 else q2 fi >> _H

-may prove useful.
-A ban remains a possibility.
+Match expressions are equally problematic, but equally to be permitted (for the time being).

 ## A Resource-checking Algorithm

 Qbits in existence when a process starts can be delivered via its arguments.
 We assume (a non-cloning invariant) that distinct parameters name distinct bundles of resource.
 We number the qbits we can see in single qbit parameters or in tuples.
-We don't do much with lists of qbits, but since you can't yet take them apart (see above) that's not yet a problem.
+We don't do much with lists of qbits, but we number them when they appear in match patterns.

 When we read a qbit with *c*?(*q*) we know from the invariant that it is distinct from anything we own.
 So we give it a new number.
 It might be an old sent-away qbit coming back, but that's ok: treating it as new won't lead us astray.